wpsocio/wptelegram-login/src/README.txt

 7. User List Table (for admin)

 == Changelog ==

+= 1.9.8 =
+- Fixed the issue of settings not saved due to trailing slash redirects

 = 1.9.7 =
 - Improved user REST meta query for Telegram users